Canon G1 X Mark II vs G9X

-The Canon PowerShot G1 X Mark II and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in February 2014 and October 2015.
-Both the G1X Mark II and the G9X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch sensor.
-The G1X Mark II has a resolution of 13 megapixel, whereas the G9X provides 20 MP.
+The Canon PowerShot G1 X Mark II and the Canon PowerShot G9 X are two digital cameras that were revealed to the public, respectively, in February 2014 and October 2015.
+Both the G1X Mark II and the G9X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (G9X) sensor.
+The G1X Mark II has a resolution of 13 megapixels, whereas the G9X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (34 percent) than the Canon G1 X Mark II.
 Moreover, the G9X is substantially lighter (62 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the G9X are weather-sealed.

 Concerning battery life, the G1X Mark II gets 240 shots out of its NB-12L battery, while the G9X can take 220 images on a single charge of its NB-13L power pack.
 The power pack in the G9X can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon G1 X Mark II»||4.6 in||2.9 in||2.6 in||19.5 oz||240||n||Feb 2014||799||Canon G1 X Mark II|